Sports Premium & School Sport

 Each child is still running a mile a day.
 This has become a key part of the children’s day.

-PE and sport has a high profile at St George’s and permeate many aspects of school life.
-Throughout the year we hold theme weeks such as ‘Sports Week’ where children participate in a wide range of activities held through lunchtimes and PE lessons.
+PE and sport have a high profile at St George’s and permeate many aspects of school life.